dr-mushtaq/natural-language-processing-projects-python/📚Chapter 2 Sentiment Analysis (Text Classification)/2- Supervised ML & Sentiment Analysis.md

 ###  **Real-World Applications**

 Sentiment analysis has a wide range of real-world applications.
 It can be used in social media monitoring to analyze customer opinions and feedback.
 Companies can use sentiment analysis to understand customer satisfaction and make informed business decisions.
 Sentiment analysis can also be applied in product reviews, brand monitoring, and market research.
+Sentiment analysis has several applications, such as:

+**Understanding customer sentiment** in social media, product reviews, and survey responses to find out what customers think about your products and services, and to make improvements accordingly.

+**Automatically generating product** recommendations based on users' sentiment towards them.
+Identifying influencers who have a positive or negative influence on public opinion and who may be relevant for advertising your products.
+Tracking the sentiment of a brand or product over time to improve the brand or adjust marketing efforts.
+This type of analysis can be done on competitors as well.

+**Monitoring employee morale**.
+This information can be useful to managers as it helps them identify problem areas that may need to be addressed.
+It can also help them see how employees are responding to changes within the company, such as new policies or initiatives.

 ##  **Challenges and Limitations**